jose-d/build-slurm-rocky8/README.md

 # build-slurm-rocky8
-Build slurm rpms at Rocky8 with cuda support.
+Build slurm rpms at Rocky8 with nvml support.

 credits: